JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 X = hcat(xs...)
 ```

+The plot below shows the generated samples in the 2D feature space where colours indicate the associated labels.
+CounterfactualExplanationsly this data is not linearly separable and the default `LogisticModel` would be ill-suited for this classification task.

 ![](www/models_samples.png)

 #### Training the model

-Instead we will build a simple artificial neural network `nn` with one hidden layer.
-For additional resources on how to do deep learning with [Flux.jl](https://fluxml.ai/) just have a look at their documentation.
+Instead, we will build a simple artificial neural network `nn` with one hidden layer using a simple helper function `build_model`.[1]
+For additional resources on how to do deep learning with [Flux](https://fluxml.ai/) just have a look at their documentation.

 ``` julia
 nn = build_model(dropout=true,activation=Flux.σ)